kirankumar2341/assement/README.md

 The current DynamoDB design includes only two columns.
 To enhance query flexibility and enable faster searches, we plan to add new Global Secondary Indexes (GSIs) based on query patterns.

-Missing File Deletion API:

-The current implementation lacks an API to delete files.  functionality to be added to delete files from both S3 and DynamoDB.

-Missing unittests

-Component level unit tests are missing due time constraint